DevExpress/devextreme-reactive/packages/dx-react-scheduler/demos/featured/overview.md

 # React Scheduler Overview

-The DevExtreme Reactive Scheduler is a React component for scheduling and displaying appointments.
+The DevExtreme Reactive Scheduler enables its users to schedule and display appointments.
 Its features include:

 - [Appointment editing using a popup form](../../docs/guides/editing.md)
 - [Appointment re-scheduling using drag-and-drop](../../docs/guides/editing/#drag-and-drop-editing)